chin-gyou/dialogue-utterance-rewriter/README.md

 Dataset for ACL 2019 paper "[Improving Multi-turn Dialogue Modelling with Utterance ReWriter ](https://arxiv.org/abs/1906.07004)"

-After another two months of human labeling, We release a much more better quality dataset(only positive samples) than the original one we used in our paper for better research.
+After another two months of human labeling, we release a much more better quality dataset(only positive samples) than the original one we used in our paper for better research.

 ### Description